How do I make my own Dubs READS books?

 GETTING THE BOOKS

 You can purchase the original ten Dubs READS titles in the “Pre-K Award Winners and Classics Collection” available through Scholastic here.
 You may also already have some of these popular titles in your home collection, or can find them at local book stores and second-hand at thrift shops.
+You may also find some digital resouces through Libby, which links to your library, the Seattle Public Library, or through your child's school with Epic.

 PRINTING THE LABELS